1. Development workflow

 2. Style Selectors

-The selectors set Avalonia apart from its XAML platforms neighbors in terms of style capabilities.
+selectors set Avalonia apart from its XAML platforms neighbors in terms of style capabilities.
 It’s true that you can customize everything from a control with ControlTemplates (just like WPF), but this goes beyond that!
 It has the CSS flexibility of applying styles to elements based on a wide range of criteria.

 A simple example of this (there are many in the app!) is that we defined a set of animations for AnimatedImage depending on a pseudo class (storm, sunny, windy, etc).